mami-project/pathspider/doc/plugindev.rst

 Developing Plugins
 ==================

-PATHspider is written to be extensible and the plugins that included in the PATHspider distribution are only examples of the measurements that PATHspider can perform.
+PATHspider is written to be extensible and the plugins that are included in the PATHspider distribution are examples of the measurements that PATHspider can perform.

 :mod:`pathspider.plugins` is a namespace package.
 Namespace packages are a mechanism for splitting a single Python package across multiple directories on disk.
 One or more distributions may provide modules which exist inside the same namespace package.
-The PATHspider distribution's plugins are installed here, but also 3rd-party plugins can exist in this path without being a part of the PATHspider distribution.
+The PATHspider distribution's plugins are installed in :mod:`pathspider.plugins`, but also 3rd-party plugins can exist in this path without being a part of the PATHspider distribution.

 Quickstart
 ----------